KMFtcy/ustoj_deployment/README.md

 # ustoj_deployment

-This project is built to deploy ustoj system on cluster.
+This project is designed to deploy ustoj system on cluster.

 We use ansible-playbook to handle the job.

 # Preparation

+## Deploy machine
+A deploy machine is one which is used for deploy deploy the cluster.
+It is outside the cluster and once the deployment is done, its work is also done.

+A deploy machine can be your laptop or a remote accessor.
+A deploy machine should satisfy the following reaquirements:
+> * A Linux OS system
+> * Ansible installed
+> * Kubectl installed

+## Cluster machine
 1. Install Ubuntu 20.04 on each cluster machine, set up root account password.

 Then modify `/etc/ssh/sshd_config to allow root login permission.
 After that, remember to restart sshd service: